tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

 ---
 layout: post
-title: chef-zero quickref
+title: Chef - Quickref (using chef-zero and knife-zero)
 date: 2016-08-31 14:32:47 +0300
 access: public
-categories: [chef, chef-zero, knife-zero]
+categories: [chef, knife-zero]
 ---

-refined and focused quickref for chef-zero and knife-zero.
+refined and focused quickref for `chef-zero` and `knife-zero`.

 <!-- more -->

-- install chefdk and knife-zero on workstation:
+- install ChefDK and `knife-zero` on workstation:

   ```sh
   (ws)$ brew update